AkshathaHolla91/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 While building the pipeline I initially tried training my classifier while using the RGB colorspace which led to detection of multiple false positives because of which I had to change the colorspace which eventually led me to use a different colorspace which was YCrCb.
 I also tried using the sliding window approach for searching the image and making the predictions which turned out to be slow and inefficient.
 I later changed that to hog sub sampling search which was faster and more efficient.
 After training my linear SVM with the entire data set , the video result that I got still had some inconsistencies in terms of maintaining the shape of the bounding box which was fluctuating a lot.
-I later fixed this by maintaining the values of detected boxes of the previous 8 frames and passing it to the heatmap function to maintain proper continuity and smoothness in detection of the vehicle.It also took a lot of time to create the final output video due to limited hardware capability since I am using a pentium processor.
+I later fixed this by maintaining the values of detected boxes of the previous 8 frames and passing it to the heatmap function to maintain proper continuity and smoothness in detection of the vehicle.
+It also took a lot of time to create the final output video due to limited hardware capability since I am using a pentium processor.

 Currently the pipeline is able to detect most vehicles in its surroundings with minimal false positives.